Abiraterone acetate (Zytiga®)

 Urinary tract infections (UTI)

-Changes to the normal rhythm of your heart
+Changes to your heartbeat

-If this happens, it’s usually temporary and can be reversed with medication.
-Your heart function will be checked before treatment starts.
+Abiraterone may cause changes to your heartbeat.
+If this happens, it’s usually temporary and can be treated with medication.
+You will have checks on your heart before and during treatment.
 You’ll also have regular blood tests to check a chemical in the blood called potassium.

 Always let your doctor or nurse know about any side effects you have.
 There are usually ways in which they can be controlled or improved.